yorevs/homesetup/README.md

 ## Applications

-HomeSetup provides useful applications that can be used directly from shell.
-It is also added to your PATH variable.
+HomeSetup includes a collection of useful applications that can be accessed directly from the shell.
+These applications are also automatically added to your **$PATH** variable for easy execution.

-The complete handbook of development tools can be found [here](docs/handbook/pages/applications.md)
+For a comprehensive list and detailed information about the development tools available with HomeSetup, please refer to the [Applications](docs/handbook/pages/applications.md) section in the complete handbook.

 ### Built-ins